rm-hull/luma.oled/doc/software.rst

 `PyPI <https://pypi.python.org/pypi?:action=display&name=luma.oled>`__
 with::

-  $ sudo -H pip install --upgrade luma.oled
+  $ sudo -H pip3 install --upgrade luma.oled

 This will normally retrieve all of the dependencies ``luma.oled`` requires and install them automatically.